 Cascade is a very small town located in the state of Virginia.
 With a population of 2,793 people and just one neighborhood, Cascade is the 188th largest community in Virginia.

-Cascade is a blue-collar town, with 36.92% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Cascade is generally considered to be a blue-collar town.
+36.92% of the Cascade workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Cascade is a town of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Cascade who work in healthcare (15.38%), office and administrative support (10.87%), and sales jobs (10.56%).

 In Cascade, just 10.31% of people have at least a bachelor's degree, which is quite a bit lower than the national average for cities and towns of 21.84%.